-The Beckstoffers are pioneers in the Red Hills Appellation in Lake County having developed a number of vineyards in this high elevation location.
-Lake County is north of Napa and boasts the cleanest air of any county in California.
-This is also home to a developing vineyard industry where land is still much more affordable than say the Napa Valley.
-As Tuck says, “the Red Hills have the possibility of being what Oakville is to Napa, but for Lake County”.
-Oakville of course has the recognition and long history of grape growing – the Red Hills just became an appellation in 2004 and growers are still finding out what this area is capable of and fine tuning their viticulture practices.
-This appellation sits between the Vaca and Mayacamas mountain ranges; both ranges also form the North South borders of the East and West sides of the Napa Valley and are hotspots in Napa for growing premium Cabernet Sauvignon at elevation.
+Besides their significant contributions to the Napa Valley, the Beckstoffers are pioneers in the Red Hills Appellation in Lake County having developed a number of vineyards in this high elevation location.
+Lake County is north of Napa and often boasts the cleanest air of any county in California.
+This is also home to a developing vineyard industry where land is still much more affordable as compared to the Napa Valley.
+Tuck told us, “the Red Hills have the possibility of being what Oakville is to Napa, but for Lake County”.
+Oakville of course has the recognition and long history of grape growing – the Red Hills became an appellation in 2004 and growers are still discovering what this area is capable of and fine tuning their viticulture practices.
+Oakville lies between the Vaca and Mayacamas mountain ranges; both ranges roughly form the north to south borders of the east and west sides of the Napa Valley and are prime regions for growing premium Cabernet Sauvignon and other Bordeaux red varietals.

-The 2005 Vinifera 100% Cabernet Sauvignon was sourced from two of the best appellations in the heart of Napa’s Cabernet Country, Oakville and Rutherford.
+The 2005 Vinifera 100% Cabernet Sauvignon was sourced from two of the best appellations in the heart of Napa’s Cabernet Sauvignon country, Oakville and Rutherford.
 Tuck spent over 2.5 years searching for vineyard sites that met his exacting specifications.
-Cabernet Sauvignon from these two appellations often run $75 and higher.
-Not so with Vinifera – its priced under $40 and as of press time is their most produced wine.
-As with Beckstoffer’s wines the core focus is to deliver a quality wine at a reasonable price.
+Cabernet Sauvignon from these two appellations often illicit sticker shock when seeing the prices.
+Not so with Vinifera – it is reasonably priced and for a number of years was their most produced wine.
+Similar to the other wines produced by 75 Wine Company, the core focus of this particular wine is to deliver a quality product at a reasonable price.
 This wine clearly does that.
 It is an excellent food wine showing bright fruit and lively acidity.
 Its balance is the key to pairing with food – not one component dominates.
 The nose is elegant and refined leading to a palate bursting with red cherry and red currant flavors.
-Structurally this wine is also in balance; it also has a pleasant lingering finish.
+Structurally this wine is also in balance; the finish is harmonious and long lasting.

-NOTE: in early 2016 Tuck Beckstoffer purchased the Dancing Hares Winery and Estate from original founders Bob Cook and Paula Brooks.
-Bob spent 3 decades in the computer software business and has enjoyed drinking fine wines for many years.
+In early 2016 Tuck and Boo purchased the existing Dancing Hares Winery and accompanying vineyards from original founders Robert Cook (who we met with years ago) and Paula Brooks and renamed the property to Tuck Beckstoffer Estate.
+Bob spent 3 decades in the computer software business and enjoyed drinking fine wines for many years.
+He is also a prolific and accomplished author of both the thriller and children’s book genres.
 He first fell in love with the Napa Valley during one of a number of trips to the area.
-In the mid 1990’s he started looking for property and by the late 1990’s had purchased a hillside estate.
+In the mid 1990’s he started looking for property and by the late 1990’s had purchased this hillside estate.

-There are 5 vineyard acres planted on the 31 acre estate which lies in the northern part of the valley below Howell Mountain; their property is hillside, located just above the valley floor.
+Eleven vineyard acres are planted on the 31 acre estate which lies in the northern part of the valley below Howell Mountain but within the St. Helena sub appellation; this property is mostly hillside, located just above the valley floor near a small offshoot valley called Italian Valley.
 The vineyards were planted in 2000 and are separated into a number of very small unique blocks.
-Major Bordeaux varietals are planted on site.
+Several Bordeaux red varietals are planted on site.